Overview

 Introduction

 ORDA (Object Relational Data Access) allows developers to interact with the data model of an application through REST APIs.
-By defining class functions within the ORDA data model, these functions can be exposed and called via REST requests.
+Class functions defined in the ORDA data model and singleton class functions can be exposed and called via REST requests.
 This allows external systems and clients to leverage the data and business logic encapsulated within an application.

 Prerequisites